When developing your specification it is important to engage as early as possible with the supply base. This is important in terms of:

 The User Intelligence Group (UIG) is responsible for developing the specification.

-Given that the structure and membership of any UIG varies significantly from exercise to exercise, you should ensure that other end-users, stakeholders and technical specialists are consulted where appropriate.
+Given that the structure and membership of any UIG varies significantly from exercise to exercise, you should ensure that other end users, stakeholders and technical specialists are consulted where appropriate.
 Part of the role of the UIG is to challenge accepted thinking.
-At the specification stage the UIG should explore opportunities to include economic development and sustainability considerations.
+At the specification stage, the UIG should explore opportunities to include economic development and sustainability considerations.

 A good specification is created through the planning and research undertaken before writing begins and it is essential that you allow sufficient time to create the specification.

 It is useful to discuss the specification with a range of potential tenderers during its development.
 This must be done in a fair and transparent manner to avoid distorting competition and/or giving any potential tenderer an advantage.
-Care must be taken to avoid unfairness, but also the impression of unfairness to some tenderers.
+Care must be taken to avoid unfairness, but also the impression of unfairness, to some tenderers.
 Under no circumstances should any commitments be made during this process.

 Following marketplace discussions, be careful that a supplier’s innovative ideas and approaches are not disclosed during the specification development.
 Such innovations may provide a supplier with a competitive edge e.g. proprietary methods or Intellectual Property Rights (IPR).

-You should consider how you can encourage the production of innovative goods and services, which will assist the Organisation deliver evolving policies and strategies e.g. sustainable low carbon products.
+You should consider how you can encourage the production of innovative goods and services, which will assist the Organisation to deliver evolving policies and strategies e.g. sustainable low carbon products.

 As with all aspects of the Procurement Journey, the activities at this stage must be carried out in a carefully managed manner that supports the Principles of Procurement.

 Suppliers should not experience unnecessary costs through casual bid enquiries.
-You are responsible for ensuring that best Value For Money is achieved through the procurement process.
+You are responsible for ensuring that best Value for Money is achieved through the procurement process.

 The key criteria that the User Intelligence Group (UIG) needs to ensure are met when completing the specification are that: